benhoyt/benhoyt.github.com/writings/count-words.md

 ## Performance results and learnings

-Below are the performance numbers of running these programs on my laptop (64-bit Linux with an SSD).
+Below are the performance numbers of running these programs on my laptop (64-bit Linux with an SSD using these [versions](https://github.com/benhoyt/countwords/blob/master/versions.txt)).
 I'm running each test five times and taking the minimum time as the result (see [benchmark.py](https://github.com/benhoyt/countwords/blob/master/benchmark.py)).
 Each run is basically equivalent to the following command:

 ```
 time $PROGRAM <kjvbible_x10.txt >/dev/null